MISSION AND HISTORY

 How can I help?

 Become a member.
 Getting involved could not be any easier.
 We charge a small annual membership fee which helps keep the club running while also providing financial support to many charities.
-Being a member has rewards of its own but the best thing about being a members is you get to give back to the community you live in.
+Being a member has rewards of its own but the best thing about being a member is you get to give back to the community you live in.
 Being a member is all about wanting to help get involved in the neighborhoods you live in and communities you travel through regularly.
 If you have a desire to help people and a little spare time you can make a great deal of difference.
 If this sounds like something you may be interested in click on the link to the right and learn more.